MR

 Share on FacebookShare on Twitter

-What is Term Life Insurance Renewal?
+What is Life Insurance Renewal?

-However, the convenience of renewing your term life insurance policy comes with a higher insurance premium.
-Insurance companies in Canada set their renewal rates at extremely high prices.
-They assume that your health has deteriorated during your previous policy and set your renewal rate as though you were a high-risk new applicant in poor health.
+However, the convenience of renewing your life insurance policy comes with a price – higher insurance premiums.
+In Canada, insurance companies set renewal rates at significantly higher prices, assuming your health may have deteriorated over the previous policy term.

-If you renew your term life insurance policy, you might end up paying premiums that are five to twenty times higher than your initial premiums.
+As a result, your new renewal rate may be similar to that of a high-risk, new applicant in poor health.
+If you opt to renew your term life insurance policy, be prepared for premiums that could be five to twenty times higher than your initial rates.

-Should You Renew Your Life Insurance Policy
+How To Decide If You Should Renew Your Life Insurance Policy

 Step 1: Know Your Policy’s Expiry Date